scholarslab/scholarslab.github.io/collections/_events/second-tuesday-forum-2024-10.md

 end_time: '15:30:00'
 layout: events
 location: 'Virtual & Shannon Library 308'
-title: 'Second Tuesday Forum: TBA'
+title: 'Second Tuesday Forum: Brandon Walsh'
 slug: second-tuesday-forum-2024-10
 ---

+Head of Student Programs Brandon Walsh presents on some of his work.
 More details and registration information to come.